kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 To protect community resources, the Infrastructure team will publish a set of Infrastructure Guidelines outlining acceptable resource boundaries for standard requests (e.g., standard VM shapes, GPU caps).
+The infrastructure available and currently deployed in the tenancy is listed in [infrastructure.md](infrastructure.md).
+That document records a last-checked
+date: quotas and deployed resources are re-verified against the tenancy service limits (via the Oracle Cloud Infrastructure (OCI) CLI) during lease audits, and the date is updated accordingly.

 Additionally, proactive Cost Alerts will be implemented at the Oracle Cloud Infrastructure (OCI) compartment level.
 If a cluster's usage spikes or the overall tenancy approaches a specific threshold, alerts will automatically notify the management team and KSC, allowing for immediate auditing and intervention before significant costs are incurred.

 ### Risks and Mitigations